Last Updated on

 So pick up a plastic Tupperware or tin while you’re shopping at Monoprix and fill it with as many croissants or bakery items as you can.
 Pack it in your carry on and you’ll arrive home with fresh and authentic French pastries; one of the best souvenirs from Paris!

-Was this a psychotic love poem to Monoprix or was it a cool/helpful suggestion about French souvenirs?
+Was this a psychotic love poem to Monoprix or was it a cool/helpful suggestion about the best places to buy French souvenirs?
 I hope the latter!

 Leave a comment below with the places you like to pick up the best Paris souvenirs.

-And please share this article with anyone looking for cool gift ideas in Paris!
+And please share this article with anyone looking for cool gift ideas in Paris and souvenirs from Paris!

 Other articles you might enjoy: